assembler-school/filesystem-explorer/README.md

 <img width="793" alt="Captura de pantalla 2023-01-17 a las 22 39 33" src="https://user-images.githubusercontent.com/115942758/213028040-f01fc371-5080-4ab3-bec3-deab2ba0741c.png">

-> **Comparison of the use case diagram with the actions that the user can finally perform:
+> **Comparison of the use case diagram with the actions that the user can finally perform**:

 - Log in - yes, Sign up - no;
 - If you want Upload file, first you need to choose folder and just then a file;